Stuart River (Canada): History

-The Stuart River is part of the traditional Dakelh (Carrier) territory.
-The entire area lies within the traditional territory of the Nak'azdli First Nation of Fort St. James and the Saik'uz First Nation of Stoney Creek.
+The Stuart River is part of the historical Dakelh (Carrier) territory.
+The entire area lies within the historical territory of the Nak'azdli First Nation of Fort St. James and the Saik'uz First Nation of Stoney Creek.
 According to oral tradition Chinlac, an important Dakelh village on the Stuart River, was destroyed around 1745 by Tsilhqot'in raiders from Nazko.
 Chinlac is a provincially significant archaeological site.

 The Stuart River is important in British Columbia history, having been the conduit for Simon Fraser's expedition down the Fraser River to present-day Vancouver in 1808.
 It was first ascended by Fraser's assistant, James McDougall, in 1806.
 The river and the lake it drains are named for another of Fraser's assistants, John Stuart, who accompanied Simon Fraser when he ascended the Stuart River in 1806 and established Fort St. James at Stuart Lake.
 In 1809 Stuart succeeded Fraser in the command of the New Caledonia district.

 During the Omineca Gold Rush, steamboats ran on the river from the Quesnel area on the Fraser River to Stuart Lake.